16″x20″ acrylic on clayboard

 Award: Best in Wildlife and Animals category, International Guild of Realism 2019 Winter Salon Online Exhibition . http://www.realismguild.com/2019WinterSalon/Wildlife/index.php

 Size 20″x 16″

 Media: Laurie Riley works in acrylic and/or scratchboard, When using both media in one painting, she considers it mixed media, as some of the painted areas are opaque while others are traditional scratchboard with color added.
 This produces the ability to make the subject look as detailed and as real as possible without any limitations in either medium.

 To purchase a painting, please contact Laurie at email@example.com

-Laurie Riley’s passion for wildlife is evident in her detailed, award-winning paintings.
-Much of her life has been spent immersed in the beauty of nature and wildlife observation.
+Much of her life has been spent immersed in the beauty of nature and wildlife observation, where she finds inspiration.

 Laurie was fortunate in her teen years to be tutored by a nature artist from the Wedgewood Company of England, and had her first one-person gallery show at the age of 16, in Morristown, New Jersey.
 She then received a scholarship to study art and music at Marlboro College, Vermont.
 As a young adult, Laurie explored graphic arts, illustration, and jewelry making, selling at East Coast and Colorado fine craft shops, galleries, and major art fairs for many years.
-Laurie began a professional career as a full-time touring harpist in 1985, and traveled extensively to perform in concerts over a span of 30 years.
-She began painting again after retiring from her music career.
+Laurie then spent 30 years as a professional touring harpist.
+She began painting again in 2005.

-Laurie currently shows her work in juried shows, and in her home by appointment.
+Laurie currently shows her work in juried shows, and in her private gallery in Port Townsend Washington State, by appointment.

 Click on “About Laurie Riley” for a list of galleries and juried shows where Laurie’s work has been shown.